FOLLOW US

 Bringing your vehicle to Mongolia

-If you plan to enter Mongolia at a land border crossing in your own vehicle, inform the tax authorities and border troops in advance – contact Mongolian Customs (in Mongolian).
-You must complete a customs declaration form – you can do this at the border or at Ulaanbaatar City Customs Office, next to the train station.
-Make sure you have all the vehicle documents, including your driving licence, ownership records and insurance.
+If you plan to enter Mongolia at a land border crossing in your own vehicle, inform the tax authorities and border troops in advance.
+Contact Mongolian Customs (in Mongolian).
+You must complete a customs declaration form.
+You can do this at the border or at Ulaanbaatar City Customs Office, next to the train station.
+Make sure you have your driving licence and all the vehicle documents, including ownership records and insurance.

 If you do not leave Mongolia in the vehicle you used to enter the country, you must pay customs tax.
 The amount of tax depends on the vehicle’s engine size and value.
 For information, see Mongolian Customs (in Mongolian).